khulnasoft/integrations-core/sidekiq/README.md

     See the Sidekiq [Pro][5] and [Enterprise][6] documentation for more information, and the [Dogstatsd Ruby][3] documentation for further configuration options.

-3. Update the [Datadog Agent main configuration file][7] `datadog.yaml` by adding the following configs:
+3. Update the [Khulnasoft Agent main configuration file][7] `khulnasoft.yaml` by adding the following configs:

    ```yaml
    # dogstatsd_mapper_cache_size: 1000  # default to 1000